Skip to main content

 The Cellular Foundation of Hormones

 Steroid hormones are synthesized from cholesterol, a lipid molecule.
-This means that a sufficient supply of is a prerequisite for the body’s natural hormone production architecture.
+This means that a sufficient supply of dietary fat is a prerequisite for the body’s natural hormone production architecture.
 While your TRT protocol provides an external source of testosterone, the goal is to create an internal environment where your body can function optimally as a whole.

 Very low-fat diets can compromise the cellular machinery responsible for managing and responding to hormonal signals.
 Your dietary choices send constant messages to your cells, and providing the right building blocks is the first step in ensuring that communication is clear and effective.
 The conversation begins with acknowledging that fats are an essential structural component of your physiology.